Sports Betting Math How To Make Money Sports Betting

 In order to earn a profit in sports betting you need to win more times than you lose overall.
 However, it’s not a 50/50 split.
 Bookies make money by taking a small percentage of all bets placed, called vigorish or juice.
 This means that successful bettors need to win roughly 53% of the time to break even.

-How To Build A Solid Sports Betting Foundation
+How To Use Sports Betting Math

 All successful sports betting strategies begin with establishing a knowledge base so you can deploy your strategy.
 By understanding the math behind sports betting, you can automate smart decisions.